 You can configure FIDO2 (WebAuthn) as a multifactor authentication (MFA) option.
 The WebAuthn standard provides users with new methods to authenticate with MFA factors that are enabled and configured specifically for WebAuthn.
-When you configure a WebAuthn factor, users must provide additional verification when signing in to Okta.
-Users can enroll in up to ten instances of the same WebAuthn factor.
-User set up either from the sign-in widget or from settings on their end user dashboard.
+When you configure a WebAuthn authenticator, users must provide additional verification when signing in to Okta.
+Users can enroll in up to 10 instances of the same WebAuthn authenticator.
+User set themselves up either from the sign-in widget or from settings on their end-user dashboard.

 If a user signs in to Okta and selects Security key or Biometric Authenticator, they're prompted to register a WebAuthn authenticator in order to sign in to Okta successfully.
 The user follows additional on-screen prompts for the browser or OS instructions to ensure successful authentication.